ShubhamJagtap2000/ELK-Project/README.md

 - Used for log and time series analysis, application monitoring and operational intelligence
 - A front-end UI to your ELK Stack

+- **Role of Kibana**:
+  - Enables the searching and interaction with data in ElasticSearch
+  - Allows performing advanced analytics and creation of reports
+  - Enables creation and sharing of dynamic dashboards that get updated in realtime

 # How the ELK Work Together:

 ![Screenshot (182)](https://user-images.githubusercontent.com/63872951/115670909-90ba0080-a367-11eb-9da2-2a3ebbe882c9.png)